 Risks of Eating Spoiled Chicken

 We all know a guy that says ‘ah it’s fine’ when consuming leftovers.
-But if you push the limits on storage time, the stakes are high.
+But you don’t want to push the limits on storage time.
 The number one reason you shouldn’t risk eating chicken after it goes bad is bacterial contamination, which causes food poisoning.

 And I don’t know about you but I would much rather toss out a few pieces of chicken than have a household full of sick people because we wanted to risk it.

 If you’re unfamiliar with salmonella or campylobacter, these are bacteria that typically contaminate chicken meat.
-These toxins cling to your chicken meat thriving as time goes by.
+These toxins cling to your chicken meat and thrive as time goes by.
 When chicken is properly handled and cooked, the bacteria are killed.
-But remember – refrigeration only slows bacteria growth, it doesn’t stop it.
+But remember – refrigeration (or freezing) only slows bacteria growth, it doesn’t stop it.